ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

 Task 2 - fixed vs adaptive stepping
 +++++++++++++++++++++++++++++++++++

 In this task we examine the limitations and the computational costs associated with a fixed step method (Euler) compared to an adaptive step method (CVODE).
-We use the recent `biophysically based mathematical model of unitary potential activity in interstitial cells of Cajal <https://models.physiomeproject.org/exposure/988bef2de04476a20b1e76e9e933b86b>`_.
-The interstitial cells of Cajal (ICC) are the pacemaker cells of the gastrointestinal tract and provide the electrical stimulus required to activate the contraction of smooth muscle cells nescessary for the correct behaviour of the GI tract.
-This particular model was developed by scientists at the Auckland Bioengineering Institute to investigate a specific hypothesis regarding the biophysical mechanism underlying the pacemaker function of ICCs.
+Here we continue with our sine integration demonstration model to help highlight the differences.

 1. Run MAP Client, choose :menuselection:`File --> Open` and select :file:`{HOME}/projects/mapclient-workflows/DTP-Simulation-Task2`.
 2. This simple workflow should look similar to that used in task 1 above (:numref:`fig_dtp_cp_sim_euler1`).
 The workflow is pre-configured so there is no configuration required.